zelanko/sql-docs.pt-br/docs/t-sql/statements/create-materialized-view-as-select-transact-sql.md

 ## <a name="permissions"></a>Permissões

-Requer a permissão CREATE VIEW no banco de dados e a permissão ALTER no esquema no qual a exibição está sendo criada.
+Requer 1) REFERENCES e a permissão CREATE VIEW OU 2) a permissão CONTROL no esquema de criação da exibição.

 ## <a name="see-also"></a>Confira também